 It’s very important to understand that you cannot see everything in Australia unless you have unlimited time and budget.
 So be selective when you choose where to go.

-The first time we travelled to Australia we had 3,5 weeks and we did a road trip from Cairns to Sydney.
+The first time we traveled to Australia we had 3,5 weeks and we did a road trip from Cairns to Sydney.
 Despite the fact that this tour is presented as the most popular way to see Australia by most of the travel agencies, I wouldn’t do it again.
-I know more people who had similar trip itinerary and they were all disappointed.
+I know more people who had a similar trip itinerary and they were all disappointed.
 Driving time is much too long on this trip, you spend hours in the car, and it’s not like you see the most amazing landscapes or landmarks every day.

-In 3-4 weeks time you can see the Great Barrier Reef, some of the Eastern coast, Sydney and the Blue Mountains, plus some other places like, for example, the Red Centre or The Great Ocean Road.
+In 3-4 weeks time, you can see the Great Barrier Reef, some of the Eastern coast, Sydney and the Blue Mountains, plus some other places like, for example, the Red Centre or the Great Ocean Road.
 That means you have to fly instead of driving, and that you have to be more selective as to where you go.

 When you travel to the other side of the world for just a few weeks and you want to actually see some of this diverse continent, you better go to fewer places that are really worth it than to many places which are not as worthwhile.
-Spend less hours driving and more sightseeing!
+Spend fewer hours driving and more sightseeing!

-Top places you shouldn’t miss in Australia
+4. Top places you shouldn’t miss in Australia

-However, these places are very far from each other and it’s not really feasible to see them all if you only have a week or two.
-Try to pick at least two of them – that way you at least get a taste of what Australia has to offer.
+However, these places are also very far from each other.
+So it’s not really feasible to see them all if you only have a week or two.
+Try to pick at least two of these top spots – that way you at least get a taste of what Australia has to offer.

-If I had to choose just one place to go to in Australia, I would recommend the Red Centre (Uluru-Kata Tjuta National Park, the Kings Canyon, West MacDonnell ranges…).
+If I had to choose just one place to go to in Australia, I would recommend the Red Centre (Uluru-Kata Tjuta National Park, the Kings Canyon, West MacDonnell Ranges…).
 It is so very different from all the rest and it’s also what makes Australia so unique.
 Of course, it’s just my personal opinion, but you really have to experience it in order to understand how special it is.
 Uluru is not ‘just a rock’.